A sales scorecard is not the same as a CRM report.

 1. Determine scorecard metrics.

-Your organization tracks a lot of important metrics, but the scorecard only shows what’s relevant for your sales reps.
+Your organization tracks a lot of important metrics, which can quickly become overwhelming.
+The sales scorecard should only show what’s relevant for your sales reps.
 Select four main metrics for the scorecard – three leading indicators and one lagging.

 The metrics should be relevant to the sales rep and guide their everyday behavior.
 By only tracking the most important activities, your reps improve decision-making for where to spend their time.